South Sudan–United States relations: Obama Administration, 2011–2017

-Relations Under Donald Trump
+First Trump Administration, 2017–2021

 While South Sudan has not been its own sovereign country for a long time, President Salva Kiir has established rapport with the United States.
 Then-U.S. President Barack Obama recognized South Sudan the day it declared independence from Sudan, and U.S. President Donald Trump fostered relations with Kiir even before he won the presidency in 2016.
 While relations between the two countries have changed from support to subtle threats recently, the United States has been open about both the right to self-determination and insistence that humanitarian aid to South Sudanese affected by the civil war reach its victims.

 In August 2016, when Donald Trump was campaigning for the United States presidency, the South Sudanese government led an attack on Western aid workers, which included American humanitarians.
 Following this attack, the U.S. and other countries in the U.N.
 Security Council moved to provide “4,000 more U.N. helmets to secure the capital.”
 While Donald Trump has shifted views on leadership and the status quo in South Sudan many times, the Obama administration was key to the self-determination of the South Sudanese people.

 In November 2016, when Donald Trump became President of the United States, many nations did not welcome the change.
 South Sudan, on the other hand, was pleased.
 At the time, South Sudan had dealt with almost three years of civil war and viewed Trump's victory as a new and possible way to end the conflict.
 New U.S. policies on South Sudan were something that Tor Deng Mawien, a South Sudanese presidential advisor on decentralization affairs, was “looking forward” to.
 In March 2016, before Trump had won the election, South Sudanese leader Salva Kiir called Trump to wish him success, saying that if he was elected the two countries would work closely to gain back the mutual trust lost when Barack Obama was president.
 While Kiir congratulated Trump on his victory, U.S. ambassador to South Sudan stated that, “there is no expectation that the United States government will change its foreign policy in South Sudan despite the election of Trump.
 Many South Sudanese supported Trump, believing that his presidency would result in Trump working towards a solution to end the civil war rather than its own interests.
 However, many South Sudanese viewed Obama’s presidency as “lukewarm” and “doing either no good or bad to the people of South Sudan.”
 The South Sudanese are “already in despair, so all we can hope for is a positive response from Trump.”